odoo/owl/doc/store.md

 - avoid asynchronous components as much as possible.
 Asynchronous components lead to situations where parts of the UI is not updated immediately.
 - do not be afraid to connect many components, parent or children if needed.
-For example, a `MessageList` component could get a list of ids in its `mapStoreToProps` and a `Message` component could get the data of its own message
+For example, a `MessageList` component could get a list of ids in its `useStore` call and a `Message` component could get the data of its own message
-- since the `mapStoreToProps` function is called for each connected component, for each state update, it is important to make sure that these functions are as fast as possible.
+- since the `useStore` function is called for each connected component, for each state update, it is important to make sure that these functions are as fast as possible.